rafaqz/Flatten.jl/README.md

 facilitates building modular, composable structs while allowing access to solvers and optimisers that require flat lists of parameters.
 Importantly it's type-stable and _very_ fast.
 It is not intended for use with arrays, as we do not know their length at compile time.
+But you can easily splat the output Tuple int a vector.

 Flatten is also flexible.
 The types to return and ignore can be specified, and individual fields can be ignored using field-level traits like `flattenable`